gauravsarma1992/go-cdc/README.md

 # Mongoreplay
 CDC for MongoDB written in Golang
+Mongoreplay is a tool which allows to copy data of collections from one cluster to another.

 ## Flow of copying data across collections
 - Fetch the list of collections to be copied